Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Introduction

 \subsection{Acknowledgements}

 We thank Ichiro Shimada for extensive discussions and for sharing his insight and calculations with us.
 The first author thanks Simon Brandhorst for discussions on lattice genera and for supplying the proof of Proposition \ref{pro:independenceindex}.
 He also thanks Eduard Looijenga for an exchange of e-mails.
+We also would like to thank the referee for the careful reading of the text and many helpful remarks.

 The first author is further grateful to DFG for partial support under grant Hu 337/7-1.
 The second author acknowledges the support of the ERC 2013 Advanced Research Grant 340258-TADMICAMT.